-- Monster Progenitor: According to lore found within the Temple of Mythal, when Ghilan'nain was mortal she created several monsters and beasts besides the halla.
+- Maker of Monsters: According to lore found within the Temple of Mythal, when Ghilan'nain was mortal she created several monsters and beasts besides the halla.
 They were all so violent and untameable that Andruil hunted most of them down and offered her godhood if she destroyed them all.
 She did so, and became the youngest of the Elven gods

 - Multiple-Choice Past: The Dalish and the Arlathan versions of her origin differ vastly, the former being a simple elven hunter who was turned into the first halla, and the latter was a creator of monsters (and halla) who later became a goddess.

 - The Purge: She destroyed every monster she ever made except the halla and an unnamed sea monster, in response to Andruil's offer that she would ascend to godhood by doing so.